Koode: Plot

 The film opens showing Joshua working in a factory in Dubai.
 He gets an urgent phone call informing him about his sister Jenny's death.
 The movie then shifts to his landing in his hometown.
 He attends Jenny's funeral; Josh seems unperturbed even after being shown Jenny's body.

 Flashback is shown of how Josh - a 15-year-old, his father a mechanic, and his mother pregnant with his sister are preparing for Christmas festivities at home.
 At midnight mass, labor pains start and a baby girl is delivered.
 Josh names his sister Jennifer.
 The flashback shows how he adores and takes care of his baby sister.
 Jenny is diagnosed with congenital disease and is expected not to live long, depending on medicines all her life.

 The hospital expense takes a toll on the not-so-well-off family and they struggle to keep food on the table.
 With so much happening in the house, Josh is dismissed from his school as he hasn't been performing well.
 His father who is aware of his love for machines takes him to a train yard to cheer him up.

-Josh's maternal uncle offers help to take Josh to Gulf and put him on some kind of vocation bringing some money to the household.
+Josh's maternal uncle offers help to take Josh to the Gulf and put him on some kind of vocation bringing some money to the household.
 The parents reluctantly agree.
-The film gently implies, without saying it, that this uncle then raped Josh, and Josh’s early years overseas involved sexual labor.
+The film gently implies, without saying it, that this uncle then raped Josh, and Josh's early years overseas involved sexual labor.